VengalaRaoRangisetty/Hi/README.md

 DROP - Deletes a table or database permanently TRUNCATE - Removes all data from a table but keeps the structure

-DML commands are used to manipulate the data inside tables (insert, update, delete, retrieve).
+DML commands are used to manipulate the data inside tables (insert, update, delete, retrieve)

 SELECT – Retrieves data (though technically part of DQL, often grouped with DML) INSERT - Adds new data into a table
 UPDATE - Modifies existing data
 DELETE - Removes data from a table

 2.what are indexes?

 it helps the database find rows faster without scanning the entire table.
 Speed up data retrieval on columns.

 3.How would you find the second highest salary table from a employee table?

 SELECT MAX(salary) AS SecondHighestSalary
 FROM employees
 WHERE salary < ( SELECT MAX(salary) FROM employees);